 - Set a budget.
 Setting a budget ensures that you have plenty of money left over for future trades, even if your first attempt at buying one goes wrong.
 Most importantly, you should never invest more than you can afford to lose.

 - Select the right platform.
 Choose an online broker based on the size of its transaction fees, ease of use, track record, and strength of reputation.
 We have comprehensively reviewed all your best options to help you make the best decision.

 - Grow your investments over time.
 As a beginner investor, consider starting small.
 You can always raise the size of your investments as you get better with time.

 - Think long-term.
 The best VIX ETFs are much more conducive to short-term trading than a typical stock index like the S&P 500, because it’s more volatile.
 So when we say think long-term, in this case we’re advising that you consider making the VIX part of a larger portfolio, while looking for different investment assets to trade for potential longer-term gains.

 What should I do now?

-Choose an ETF broker that’s right for you, punch in the ticker symbol for the VIX ETF you want to trade, and click Buy.
+Choose an ETF broker that’s right for you, punch in the ticker symbol, and click Buy.
 Congratulations, you’ve invested in the VIX ETF.

 Try some of our investment courses for beginners

-Don’t feel ready to buy your first VIX ETF just yet?
+Don’t feel ready to buy just yet?
 That’s totally ok!
-Check out the easy-to-understand educational course and news updates that we offer at Invezz.com to help you become better prepared to trade VIX ETFs.
+Check out the easy-to-understand educational course and news updates that we offer at Invezz.com to help you become better prepared to trade.